Mc-Zen/zero/README.md

 ### Version 0.5.0
 - Adds a new unit construction method that allows for more complex units involving math, symbols or basically anything.
 - ⚠️ Breaking Change: The rounding setup has been streamlined.
 The `mode` can no longer be `none`, instead it defaults to `"places"` while the default precision is `none` meaning that no rounding is applied.
 This is more convenient when rounding single numbers (e.g., `num(round: (precision: 2))[9.80665]`) because the mode does not have to be set repeatedly.
+- Fixes an issue with non-breakable units and quantities.

 ### Version 0.4.0
 _Units and quantities_